-- ✓ Agricultural tasks are primarily performed by the "36 to 60 years" age group, followed by the "20-35 years" age group. - ✓ Overall, the "10 to 19 years (adolescent)" age group's participation in agricultural tasks is low, except for involvement in small livestock and poultry care tasks. - \checkmark The involvement of young children (<10y) in agricultural tasks is extremely limited or non-existent.
+- ✓ Agricultural tasks are primarily performed by the "36 to 60 years" age group, followed by the "20-35 years" age group. - ✓ Overall, the "10 to 19 years (adolescent)" age group's participation in agricultural tasks is low, except for involvement in small animal and poultry care tasks. - ✓ Young children (<10y) do not participate in agricultural tasks.

 Figure 7.
-Food preparation related tasks performed by households (N=1000)
+Food preparation related tasks performed by households (N=999)